DanZinagri/NicheD20/docs/Classes/Martial/Ranger/index.md

 ## Animal Companion (Ex)

 At 1st level, the Ranger forms a bond with an animal companion.
-It gains a companion as described on the companion page treating your levels in ranger as SPB to determine the progression of this companion (and stacks with SPB gained from other sources).
-Abilities of the companion that would cost spell points instead cost an equal amount of the ranger’s stamina.
+It gains a companion as described on the companion page treating thier levels in ranger as SPB to determine the progression of this companion (this stacks with SPB gained from other sources for determining the progression of the companion).
+If any companion ability or talent would cost spell points from the caster, they instead cost an equal amount of the ranger’s stamina.

-The animal companion gained this way must select the Avian, Quadruped, Serpentine, or Arachnid base form.
-It gains the Animal type as its companion type.
-The companion gains these types and talents even if the ranger does not meet the prerequisites.
-In addition the companion gains the Battle Companion talent as its 1st level bonus talent.
+When gaining this companion, the Ranger selects either Arachnid, Avian, Beast, or Serpent; once chosen the Ranger is treated as having the selected form talent for the purposes of determining the form and traits of the companion.
+In addition the companion automatically gains the Animal type as its companion type.
+The companion gains these types and form even if the ranger does not meet the prerequisites.

 If a ranger releases her companion from service or her animal companion perishes, she may gain a new one by performing a ceremony requiring 16 uninterrupted hours usually in prayer or performing a ritual in the environment where the new companion typically lives.

 While companions can take many forms a ranger’s animal companion should usually have a form similar to that of a non-magical animal (wolf, tiger, hawk, horse, etc..) though the GM may allow for other creatures.
-If the setting would allow the GM may allow a Ranger to take the Aquatic companion type but must treat it as an Aquatic Animal (with the reduced Intelligence); in addition if Aquatic Companion is chose add Aquatic Being to the list of Animal Focus the ranger may select.
+If the setting would allow the GM may allow a Ranger to take the Aquatic companion type but must treat it as an Aquatic Animal (with the reduced Intelligence) and may take the Aquatic form as its base form.

 ## Hunter Training (Ex)